1968 New York Mets season: Regular season

 1968 marked the beginning of Gil Hodges' tenure at the helm.
 A former infielder with the Brooklyn Dodgers, he replaced Salty Parker as manager.
-Despite the team's 9th place finish, the Mets managed to narrowly avoid yet another last place finish, and boasted their best record since their inception in 1962.
+Despite the team's 9th place finish, the Mets managed to narrowly avoid yet another last place ranking, and boasted their best record since their inception in 1962.
 They would go on to stun the baseball world the following year when they won the World Series.